-REHABILITATION COUNSELING CERTIFICATION
+CLINICAL REHABILITATION COUNSELING CERTIFICATION

 The Commission on Rehabilitation Counselor Certification (CRCC) was established in 1974.
-The primary purpose of certification is to establish professional standards whereby persons with disabilities, related professionals, agency administrators, and the general public can evaluate the qualifications of persons practicing rehabilitation counseling and to provide assurances that professionals engaged in rehabilitation counseling will meet acceptable standards of quality in practice.
-Certification is the process whereby a profession gives recognition to an individual who has fulfilled certain requirements or standards, as predetermined by that profession.
+The primary purpose of certification is to establish professional standards whereby persons with disabilities, related professionals, agency administrators, and the public can evaluate the qualifications of persons practicing rehabilitation counseling and to provide assurances that professionals engaged in rehabilitation counseling will meet acceptable standards of quality in practice.
+Certification is the process whereby a profession gives recognition to an individual who has fulfilled certain requirements or standards, as pre-determined by that profession.

 To be eligible to sit for the CRCC examination, applicants must meet all requirements in one of the categories.
-The two categories most relevant for students in the rehabilitation counseling program at the University of Scranton are:
+The category most relevant for students in the rehabilitation counseling program at the University of Scranton is Category 1.: